The PULSE SOUNDBAR+ supports Dolby Digital, Dolby Digital Plus, Dolby TrueHD, Dolby MAT, and Dolby Atmosa).

 When you directly group rear channels with PULSE SOUNDBAR for multiroom listening instead of a Home Theater Group, the PULSE SOUNDBAR decodes Dolby content from your television.
 It converts the audio output to PCM for other players in the group.

-BluOS Controller App displays an error, when you connect any other Bluesound player - excluding PULSE SOUNDBAR, POWERNODE (N330), and POWERNODE 2i (with HDMI) - to the television with Dolby enabled output.
+BluOS Controller App displays an error, when you connect any other Bluesound player - excluding PULSE SOUNDBAR (all generations), POWERNODE (N330), POWERNODE EDGE, and POWERNODE 2i (with HDMI) - to the television with Dolby enabled output.

 To resolve this, disable the Dolby output and select PCM output in the TV settings.
 For more information, refer to your television manual.